KevinSchmitt1/JSXGraph-TUDa/README.md

 There are two ways to implement the JavaScript based tool:

-1. Via online usage: Include the JavaScript file of JSXGraph in the HTML-code of the tast file.
+1. Via online usage: Include the JavaScript file of JSXGraph in the HTML-code of the task text.

 2. Via local copy: Download and include the JavaScript file of JSXGraph directly from a local repository (f.e. on the running moodle-server).